Antonio-Riccio/Csp-Generator-Magento/README.md

 - report – only – Magento reports the policy violations but does not act upon it.
 It is mainly used for debugging.
 CSP works in this mode by default.

 - restrict mode – Magento acts in the case of policy violations.

+___
+# Status

+# Type CSP Code
+- # Work
+- script-src
+- style-src
+- font-src
+- frame-ancestors
+- connect-src
+- img-src

+- # Not Work
+- default-Src
+- base-Url
+- child-Src
+- form-action
+- manifest-src
+- media-src
+- object-src

+# Discoverable Domains
+- # Work
+- it
+- com

+- # Not Work (More domains will be added in the coming days)
+- All the others